MithamoMorgan/Building-Generative-AI-Applications/README.md

 3. Work smoothly with Python, so you don’t have to start from scratch.</br>

 Jac allows you to easily use large language models (like GPT) in your code by replacing complicated code with a call to the LLM.
 This simplifies the process, eliminating the need for detailed prompt creation or using extra libraries to make the LLM work.

+### Week 1 Assignment

+I have successfully built a medical diagnosis program in jac that has 4 nodes namely, Patient, Age, Gender, and Symptoms where Patient is the parent node.